Travel Out & Reentry: F-1 & J-1 Students

 Review the OGS Know Your Rights at the Airport (PDF) handout prior to reentering the United States.

-After each U.S. entry, the student should download the I-94 Record to verify that the entry was properly recorded electronically and to print a copy for personal records.
+After each U.S. entry, the student should download the I-94 Record to verify that the entry was properly recorded electronically and to print/save a copy for personal records.

 During entry procedures, students should answer all questions clearly.
 Omission or misrepresentation of information can result in denial of entry.
 OGS is always available to assist if a student encounters serious difficulty at the U.S. border: